Hawaiian Kingdom: Overthrow

-The Republic of Hawaii was dissolved and the Hawaiian Islands were annexed by the United States by the Joint Resolution to Provide for Annexing the Hawaiian Islands to the United States, known as the "Newlands Resolution".
+Many royalists, including Wilcox, were imprisoned, though some were later pardoned.
+The failure of the 1895 rebellion effectively ended major royalist resistance.
+The Republic of Hawaii remained in control until 1898, when the Republic of Hawaii was dissolved and the Hawaiian Islands were annexed by the United States by the Joint Resolution to Provide for Annexing the Hawaiian Islands to the United States, known as the "Newlands Resolution".

 Economic, social, and cultural transformation

 Economic and demographic factors in the 19th century reshaped the islands.
 Their consolidation opened international trade.
 Under Kamehameha (1795–1819), sandalwood was exported to China.
 That led to the introduction of money and trade throughout the islands.

 Following Kamehameha's death, succession was overseen by his principal wife, Kaʻahumanu, who was designated as regent over the new king, Liholiho, who was a minor.

 Queen Kaʻahumanu eliminated various prohibitions (kapu) governing women's behavior.
 She allowed men and women to eat together and women to eat bananas.
 She also overturned the old religion in favor of Christianity.
 The missionaries developed a written Hawaiian language.
 That led to high levels of literacy in Hawaiʻi, above 90 percent in the latter half of the 19th century.
 Writing aided in the consolidation of government.
 Written constitutions were developed.

 In 1848, the Great Māhele was promulgated by King Kamehameha III.
 It instituted official property rights, formalizing the customary land tenure system in effect prior to this declaration.
 Ninety-eight percent of the land was assigned to the aliʻi, chiefs or nobles, with two percent to the commoners.
 No land could be sold, only transferred to a lineal descendant.

 Contact with the outer world exposed the natives to a disastrous series of imported plagues such as smallpox.
 The native Hawaiian population fell from approximately 128,000 in 1778 to 71,000 in 1853, reaching a low of 24,000 in 1920.
 Most lived in remote villages.

 American missionaries converted most of the natives to Christianity.
 The missionaries and their children became a powerful elite by the mid-19th century.
 They provided the chief advisors and cabinet members of the kings and dominated the professional and merchant class in the cities.

 The elites promoted the sugar industry.
 Americans set up plantations after 1850.
 Few natives were willing to work on them, so recruiters fanned out across Asia and Europe.
 As a result, between 1850 and 1900, some 200,000 contract laborers from China, Japan, the Philippines, Portugal and elsewhere worked in Hawaiʻi under fixed term contracts (typically for five years).
 Most returned home on schedule, but many settled there.
 By 1908 about 180,000 Japanese workers had arrived.
 No more were allowed in, but 54,000 remained permanently.